Kentucky vs. Louisville: Sportsbook promo codes, odds, spread, over/under - December 21

 Kentucky vs. Louisville Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup listed at multiple sportsbooks.
+See the odds, spread and over/under for this matchup posted at several sportsbooks.

 |Favorite